carlose2108/cicd-demo/README.md

 # cicd-demo
-This is a CI/CD repository for testing purpose 2.
+This is a CI/CD repository for testing purpose.